Twisted duality for embedded graphs: The transition polynomial

 \end{definition}

-\begin{proposition} (see \cite{ES2}) The topological transition polynomial may also be computed by repeatedly applying the following linear recursion relation at each $v\in V(G_m)$, and, when there are no more vertices of degree 4 to apply it to, evaluating each of the resulting closed curves to $t$:
+\begin{proposition} The topological transition polynomial may be computed by repeatedly applying the following linear recursion relation at each $v\in V(G_m)$, and, when there are no more vertices of degree 4 to apply it to, evaluating each of the resulting closed curves to an independent variable $t$:

 Pictorially, this is:

 \end{proposition}

 \begin{example} For example, if $G= \raisebox{-4mm}{ }$, then $G_m=\raisebox{-4mm}{ }$ and so